BradleyA/markit/README.md

 * Support GitHub
 * Use git commit message as part of metadata
 * Use git tag as part of metadata
-* Include date and remote repository as part of metadata
+* Include date and remote Git repository as part of metadata
-* Include path with file in remote repository as part of metadata
+* Include path with file in remote Git repository as part of metadata
 * Don't create any requirements for markit other than those required by Git
 * Support several file extensions for comment character
 * Support Bitbucket or GitLab
 * Support markit on local Git repository without network access (without 'git push')
-* Need to test with [git-secrets](https://github.com/awslabs/git-secrets) (Prevents you from committing passwords and other sensitive information to a git repository), should work
+* Need to test with [git-secrets](https://github.com/awslabs/git-secrets) (Prevents you from committing passwords and other sensitive information to a Git repository), should work

 ## Clone
 To clone, change to the directory you want to download into.
 Use git clone into the directory.
 If you do not have Git then enter; "sudo apt-get install git".
 On the GitHub page of this script use the "HTTPS clone URL" with the 'git clone' command.
 Copy markit and check-markit to a directory include in your PATH (/usr/local/bin, ~/bin).